Did you know that Monday was National Peanut Butter & Jelly Day?

 Make sure you have 1-2 tablespoons in your sandwich.
 No less, because you won’t feel full enough, no more because peanut butter is calorie-dense.
 (See How to Eat More Healthy Fats)

-The best types are the no sugar added ones which use the natural sweetness of the fruit without any added sugar.
+The best types are jams that use the natural sweetness of the fruit without any added sugar.
 Other healthy options are to sub the jelly for slices of banana, apples, or pears.
 You can always add a drizzle of honey if needed for sweetness!
+See Is Jelly Healthy For You?

 So, what’s your favorite way to PB & J?